hemalis/kickstarter-analysis/README.md

-# kickstarter-analysis
+### kickstarter-analysis
+- This is Kickstarter Project by Hemali
-performing analysis for kickstarter data to uncover trends
+* performing analysis for kickstarter data to uncover trends